docker/docs/storage/storagedriver/select-storage-driver.md

 migrate to `overlay2`.

 ²) The `devicemapper` storage driver is deprecated in Docker Engine 18.09, and will be removed in a future release.
-It is recommended that users of the `overlay` storage driver migrate to `overlay2`.
+It is recommended that users of the `devicemapper` storage driver migrate to `overlay2`.